Biden's Foreign Policy Is All About Relationships. That's Harder Amid A Pandemic

 For former Vice President Joe Biden, foreign policy isn't primarily about position papers, global summits or treaties.
 It's about personal connections, forged over long and repeated face-to-face meetings.

-Listen to Biden talk about foreign policy on the campaign trail and you hear him come back to the same theme, over and over: "I've met every major world leader in the last 35 years — not because I'm important, but because of the nature of my job," he told a crowd in Sparks, Nev., back in January, before in-person campaigning was halted.
+Listen to Biden talk about foreign policy on the campaign trail and you hear him come back to the same theme, over and over.
+"I've met every major world leader in the last 35 years — not because I'm important, but because of the nature of my job," he told a crowd in Sparks, Nev., back in January, before in-person campaigning was halted.

 During that event, Biden spoke at length about how he'd deal with the rest of the world, if elected president.
 And he touted some of those personal relationships.